Seaa0/S4T1EMPT/README.md

 3. datasets/preprocessedDataset.csv is obtained by running dataPreprocessing/dataPreprocessing.py
 4. dataPreprocessing/dataVisualisation.ipynb was then written and ran to obtain charts
 5. descriptive statistics/descriptiveStats.py was then written and ran toi obtain most of the descriptive statistics as well as the box and whisker plots
-6. descriptive statistics/columnstddev.py was written and ran to obtain standard deviation of the target values that correspond to each feature (among qualitative features)
+6. descriptive statistics/columnstddev.py was written and ran to obtain standard deviation of the target values that correspond to each value of the feature (among qualitative features)
 7. inferential statistics/linear regression/linearRegression.py was written and ran to obtain linear regression results
 8. lastly, inferential statistics/polynomial regression/polynomialRegression.py was written and ran to obtain polynomial regression results